na-na-hi/renget/archive/smgds.md

 Back at the Comet Observatory, all traces of that wilted rocky galaxy have disappeared, my pulsating heart being the only piece of proof it ever existed.

-To answer the million dollar question: do I still think this game was made by Nintendo?
+To answer the million dollar question: Do I still think this game was made by Nintendo?

 Maybe?